vegaprotocol/specs/user-interface/1101-BWAL-browser_wallet.md

 As a browser wallet user I want to be able to approve a transaction request So that I can verify and complete the action I am trying to make on the vega dapp I'm using

 - When I view a transaction request I can choose to approve it (<a name="1101-BWAL-044" href="#1101-BWAL-044">1101-BWAL-044</a>)
-- When I approve a transaction I can see confirmation that the transaction has been approved (<a name="1101-BWAL-045" href="#1101-BWAL-045">1101-BWAL-045</a>)
 - When I approve a transaction the transaction gets signed and the approved status gets fed back to the dapp that requested it (<a name="1101-BWAL-046" href="#1101-BWAL-046">1101-BWAL-046</a>)
 - When I approve a transaction after I have approved it we revert to the next transaction if there's a queue OR we revert to the key view (the front / homepage) (<a name="1101-BWAL-047" href="#1101-BWAL-047">1101-BWAL-047</a>)